Progressor/ProgressorMeteor/README.md

 ### Configuration

-The configuration is stored in the file `private/config.json` which is loaded in `server/config.json`.
+The configuration is stored in the files `private/config.json` and `private/secret.json` which are loaded in `server/config.json`.

 ### Monitoring